sguzman/grapejuice/README.md

 ## Troubleshooting

-Are you experiencing some trouble running Roblox Studio with Grapejuce?
+Are you experiencing some trouble running Roblox Studio with Grapejuice?
 Please check out the [Troubleshooting Guide](https://gitlab.com/brinkervii/grapejuice/wikis/Troubleshooting)

 ## Features
 - Contain and automate a Wine prefix